What is Net Present Value?

 When should I use NPV vs IRR?

 Use NPV when comparing mutually exclusive projects or when you want to know the absolute dollar value created.
-Use IRR when you want a quick percentage return to compare against a hurdle rate.
+Use the IRR calculator when you want a quick percentage return to compare against a hurdle rate.
 When they conflict, NPV is generally more reliable — IRR can be misleading when project sizes differ or when cash flows change sign multiple times.

 How does compounding frequency affect NPV?

 This calculator uses annual discounting.
-If your cash flows are monthly, convert your annual discount rate to a monthly rate (divide by 12 for an approximation, or use (1 + r)^(1/12) − 1 for exactness) and treat each month as a period.
+If your cash flows are monthly, convert your annual discount rate to a monthly rate (divide by 12 for an approximation, or use (1 + r)112 − 1 for exactness) and treat each month as a period.